Newspaper vendors grapple with rising costs and manpower shortages

 The two associations had come together for a discussion with Ang Mo Kio GRC MP Gan Thiam Poh, who is adviser to SNDA, to discuss possible solutions.

-Mr Jaya Kumar, president of SNVA, and Mr Eric Tan, president of SNDA, said they are considering an increase in newspaper delivery fees to help cover some of the vendors’ operating costs, and will be approaching SPH Media to discuss the matter.
+Mr Jaya Kumar, president of SNVA, and Mr Eric Tan, president of SNDA, said they are considering an increase in newspaper delivery fees to help cover some of the vendors’ operating costs, and will be approaching SPH Media to discuss it.

 The delivery of SPH Media’s newspapers and magazines is managed by 390 newspaper vendors, said SPH Media.